Akaion/Jupiter/README.md

 ### Extensions

-* Pattern Scanning with support for wildcard bytes (using the Bower-Moore algorithm for comparisons)
+* Pattern Scanning with support for wildcard bytes

 ----